 Grants for Media Art of the Stiftung Niedersachsen at the Edith-Russ-Haus

-In 2023, the Edith-Russ-Haus for Media Art awarded six-month work grants of 12,500 euro to three artists.
+In 2024, the House for Media Art awarded six-month work grants of 12,500 euro to three artists.
 Nearly 400 artists from all over the world applied for the grants, which have been sponsored by the Foundation of Lower Saxony since 2001.

 Many of the works developed in Oldenburg through this program have gone on to be shown in international exhibitions and won various prizes.
-Through its generous support, the Foundation of Lower Saxony intends to encourage the development of both artists and the Edith-Russ-Haus itself, as one of the leading sites for media art in Germany.
+Through its generous support, the Foundation of Lower Saxony intends to encourage the development of both artists and the House for Media Art itself, as one of the leading sites for media art in Germany.
 The institution is internationally known for its high-quality programming and stewarding of artistic creation, which it supports through both its international networks and local collaborations.

-The jury, who reached their decision following an intense two-day discussion, consisted of Zdenka Badovinac, director of the Zagreb Museum of Contemporary Art; Gabriela Salgado, director of The Showroom in London; and Edit Molnár and Marcel Schwierin, co-directors of the Edith-Russ-Haus.
+The jury, who reached their decision following an intense two-day discussion, consisted of Joasia Krysa, director of the Institute of Art and Technology and professor at the Liverpool John Moores University; Uli Ziemons, Co-curator of the Forum Expanded Programms of the Internationalen Filmfestspiele Berlin; and Edit Molnár and Marcel Schwierin, co-directors of the House for Media Art.

 Grants awarded so far